kylebebak/notes/README.md

 #### syntax
 ```
 zero arguments          :                           list all notes
-one argument            <note_or_directory>:        display this note, or list all notes under this directory
+one argument            <note_or_directory>:        open this note, or list all notes under this directory
 two arguments           <program> <note>:           pass note as argument to program
 two arguments           <program> <glob_pattern>:   pass all matched notes as arguments to program, replace * with @
 > two arguments         <program> <notes>:          pass notes as arguments to program